sansanda/pymeasure/docs/dev/adding_instruments.rst

 .. doctest::

     >>> extreme = Extreme5000("GPIB::1")
+        >>> extreme.read_measure = 0.1        # Executes ":VOLT 0.1"
+        >>> extreme.voltage              # Reads ":VOLT?"
+        0.1

+    Using both of these functions, you can create a number of properties for basic measurements and controls.
+The next section details additional features of
     >>> extreme.voltage = 0.1        # Executes ":VOLT 0.1"
     >>> extreme.voltage              # Reads ":VOLT?"
     0.1